Weightlifting sees the strongest athletes in the Commonwealth Games compete to raise the biggest possible weights into the air.

 Weightlifting has been a Commonwealth sport since 1950 and Team England are currently third on the all-time medal table.

-At Birmingham 2022, weightlifting will be held alongside para-powerlifting at the NEC.
+At Birmingham 2022, weightlifting was held alongside para-powerlifting at the NEC.

 Stuart has more than 10 years of experience in performance sport and has led Olympic, World, European & Commonwealth medal-winning teams.